Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- Berrios has put together a 366-yard season so far (24.4 yards per game) with one touchdown, reeling in 38 passes on 53 targets.
+- Berrios has 38 receptions (on 53 targets) for 366 yards and one touchdown, averaging 24.4 yards per game.

-- Berrios has been the target of 9.6% (53 total) of his team's 550 passing attempts this season.
+- Berrios has been the target of 53 of his team's 550 passing attempts this season, or 9.6% of the target share.

-- Berrios has seen the ball thrown his way five times in the red zone this season, 7.8% of his team's 64 red zone pass attempts.
+- Berrios (five red zone targets) has been the recipient of 7.8% of his team's 64 red zone pass attempts.

 - The Jets have run 62.0% passing plays and 38.0% rushing plays this season.
 They rank 27th in the NFL in scoring.